 • When parties choose candidates in elections, they keep in mind the caste composition of the electorate and nominate candidates from different castes so as to muster necessary support to win elections.
 When governments are formed, political parties usually take care that representatives of different castes and tribes find a place in it.
-Now you don't like it!
-Didn't you tell me that wherever there is domination, we should discuss it in Political Science?
-Will caste disappear if we keep mum about it?

 Urbanisation: Shift of population from rural areas to urban areas.

 Occupational mobility: Shift from one occupation to another, usually when a new generation takes up occupations other than those practiced by their ancestors.